 Let me explain why I say that.
 Teaching a 3-year-old the sound the letter “b” makes is quite meaningless.
 He/she may memorize the symbols and sounds but not have the skills to work with sound.

 Playing listening games, however, will develop your child’s auditory perception.

 Then, when learning the sounds, not only will he/she be able to recognize and sound them out, but the process of blending sounds, segmenting sounds and putting words together, while attaching meaning to the words, will be simple to learn.

 The last thing you want to do is spend months making your preschooler learn to read and send them off to school with no auditory perceptual skills and already slightly annoyed with the reading process.

 Your child may feel the task is difficult and probably a bit pointless and they will then be starting the formal process on a reluctant note.
 This will not encourage life-long reading.

-By the time children go to school, they should be bursting to read and wanting to understand the words in the books.
+By the time children go to school, they should be bursting to read and want to understand the words in the books.
 Learning will then be meaningful and easy.